sonic160/dtr_digital_model_simulink/README.md

 Here are some examples showing the most common usage of this repository:
 - [A tutorial on how to build a multibody tree model in Simulink from the URDF file of a robot, and run inverse and forward kinematics simulation in simulink.][tutorial-multibody-tree]
 - [How to use the `RobotSimulator` class to a simulation on the developed digital model.][tutorial-robot-simulation]
+- [Generate training data for the fault diagnosis model using the digital twin.][tutorial-generate-training-data]
 - Train an AI model based on the simulated training data.
 - Collect test data from real robot.
 - Test the model trained on simulation data on test data collected from real the real robot.